ggfan/opengles3-book/README.md

   This is because that GameActivity is outside the framework, app will always have java byte code.
 * Static lib approach does not support C app, it has to be C++ app
 * GameActivity can be the startup Activity (means that there is no application hand created Java code).

+## Port to Gradle Build Tips ##
+1. copy the app directory (module) over from an existing one.
+1. copy the project scripts over (build.gradle, gradle dir, settings.gradle).
+1. update cmakelist.txt to include the new C files, and C++ shared lib name.
+1. update androidManifest.txt with the new shared lib name.
+1. update the string.xml resource to reflect the new sample name.
+1. update module build.gradle for the appId, namespace and minSdkLevel.